investindex/Funds/README.md

 &nbsp;

 Fidelity bond funds are omitted completely because their expense ratios are too high.
 Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee (also known as a front-end load).
 Those mutual funds are excluded for that reason; other Vanguard bond ETFs lack a mutual fund counterpart.
+Invesco's aggregate US bond fund [PBND](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=PBND) is the only bond fund not included in the summary table.

-There are also the all-in-one funds [discussed in the guidelines](https://github.com/investindex/Guidelines#simplify-dont-oversimplify) and the multifactor funds discussed in the footnote.
+There are also the all-in-one funds [discussed in the guidelines](https://github.com/investindex/Guidelines#simplify-dont-oversimplify) and the additional funds discussed in the footnote.

 &nbsp;